singhmankrit/molecular-dynamics/journal.md

 - We then implemented the Euler method for time evolution(see issue #3) making sure to keep the periodic boundary on the position.
 - Then the total potential energy function was created(see issue #8) and after that we created the function to calculate the force(see issue #4).
 - Finally we added functions for total kinetic energy, total energy, plot of total energy vs timestep and rendering the animation of the particles(see issue #12).
+- Currently the animation seems incorrect but this may be due to incorrect scales.

 ## Week 2